Jobs for Navy Veterans

 4. Information System Technicians

 An Information System Technician designs, installs, operates, and maintains state-of-art local and wide area networks, mainframe, mini, and microcomputer systems.
 As a civilian, this work would entail that of a computer systems analyst.

-When joining the Navy, you not only get to see the world, but you also have a great opportunity to receive job training in a career which you could possibly have for the rest of your life.
-There are numerous exciting and challenging jobs which will benefit both you and your country.
+When joining the Navy, you not only get to see the world, but you also have a great opportunity to receive job training in a career that you could have for the rest of your life.
+Numerous exciting and challenging jobs will benefit both you and your country.

 © 2012 Paul Richard Kuehn